-To modify an audio swap or mute defined on a part of an audio track, proceed as follows:
+To modify an audio swap or mute defined on a part of an audio track,

 1. In the general timeline display, click the Swap/Mute Zoom button on the right of the track on which to add the swap or mute.